origoss-labs/charts/charts/corteza/README.md

 The default installation comes with two example applications (CRM and Case Management) provided by Planet Crust; otherwise, it only includes the building blocks needed to create your own application.

+This chart is ideal for quickly deploying the Corteza platform to Kubernetes cluster with optional configurations for specific Ingress controllers and databases.

 ## Ingress configuration

 ### Prerequisites